Table Of Contents_

 We also like that it comes with a nozzle to make filling it easier, and the fact that it’s packed with safety features to prevent hazards at the workplace.
 This includes a self-closing spout cap to avoid leaks and spills and a cap assembly that automatically opens to assist in venting vapors.
 And there are safety warnings listed on the can in three languages to maintain compliance.
 Also read about the best cold air intake for another must-have car addition.

 Finding the right gas can be a process but we looked at the following criteria to narrow the field — materials, fuel compatibility, pouring mechanism and spout, capacity and safety features.
 Except for our #5 recommendation, all of the remaining gas cans in our buying guide are designed for use with gasoline.
 Our #4 pick is designed for diesel.
+If you’re using this gas can for a truck, you’ll want to make sure you have the best trailer tires for your next trip.

 In terms of materials, except for our Best Quality, the rest are all made from plastic.
 Plastic can be ideal because it’s lighter to maneuver and tends to be cheaper.
 However, steel gas cans (as seen in our Best Quality pick) can provide enhanced safety features, especially if you plan on using a gas can to store fuel over time.